NEXT STEPS AFTER PLACING ORDER

 Are there certain types of photos that work best?

-The best way to make your portrait appear three-dimensional on two-dimensional paper is to use reference photos with dramatic shadows on and around the animal.
-A high contrast from strong lighting helps me create the most captivating portraits that “come alive.”
-Natural sunlight from early morning or late afternoon in particular provides warm, impressive results.
+The best way to make your portrait appear three-dimensional on two-dimensional paper is to use reference images with dramatic shadows.
+Warm, high contrast lighting helps make portraits that “come alive.”
+Natural sunlight from early morning or late afternoon provides particularly warm, impressive results.
 Diffused interior lighting renders a subject flat and less animated.

 I also want to really capture the defining features of your pet, so photos need to have good resolution.
-Out of focus, grainy or dark photos result in subpar portraits.
-Screenshots and digital stickers definitely won’t work.
-But don’t worry - great photos can easily be taken from your cell phone!
-Close-up shots (within 3-5 feet depending on the animal) get much more detail.
-And it’s best if I can see the pet’s eyes clearly.
+Out of focus, grainy or dark photos as well as screenshots or digital stickers don’t show needed details.
+I especially want to see the eyes clearly.
 It’s also often more engaging to view an animal at their level as opposed to looking down.
-(But of course, make sure the photos show your pet how you want to best remember them, playing with a certain toy or making that endearing facial expression!)
+(But of course, also chose images that reflect your pet’s personality!)

 Will I get a chance to see the initial design?